ot4i/iib-stats-writer-statsd/README.md

 6. If the build completes successfully, then a file named **statsdsw.lil** will have been created in the current directory.
 Check that this file exists.

+7. To test the resulting binary, run CTest to run and view unit tests results:

+  `ctest -V`

 ### Installation instructions

 1. Stop all integration nodes that are using the installation: